CaptainJet/Archer_Man-Defender_of_the_Unnamed_Village/README.txt

   - http://rubyinstaller.org/downloads/

-On Mac with Homebrew installed:

-  $ brew install ruby
+On Mac, Leopard and up comes with ruby 1.8.6 and rubygems by default.

 Then run the program like:

-  $ ruby ./Compile.rb
+  $ ./Compile.rb
-  $ ruby ./Main.rb
+  $ ./Main.rb

 You only need to compile one time.
 Compiling automates the install of bundler, gosu, and rest-client gems.